zichenzhang04/GenHint/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Contributions make the open-source community a fantastic place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+To contribute:

-Don't forget to give the project a star!
-Thanks again!
+1. Fork the repository.

-1. Fork the Project
+2. Create a new branch (`git checkout -b your-branch-name`).
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Describe your changes'`).
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push your branch (`git push origin your-branch-name`).
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request.

-5. Open a Pull Request
+If you have ideas for improving the project, feel free to open an issue with the "enhancement" tag.
+And if you like the project, don't forget to give it a star!

 ## License